A classification of Fourier summation formulas and crystalline measures: Applications

 In what follows we say that an entire function $E$ is of \emph{P\'olya class} if $E$ has no zeros in $\H$, $|E^*/E|\leq 1$ in $\H$ and $y\mapsto |E(x+iy)|$ is nondecreasing for $y>0$.
-A classical theorem \cite[Thm.
-7]{dB} shows that a function $E$ is of P\'olya class if and only if
+A classical result \cite[Thm.
+7]{dB} states that a function $E$ is of P\'olya class if and only if

 where $d\geq 0$, $\re b\geq 0$, $\{\ov z_n=x_n-iy_n\}$ are the nonzero zeros of $E$ (with $y_n\geq 0$) and

 The P\'olya class can be also defined as functions that are uniform limits in compact sets of polynomials with no zeros in $\H$ (see \cite[Problem 12]{dB}).
 Moreover, any function of P\'olya class has order at most $2$ (\cite[Problem 10]{dB}).